College Affordability and Transparency

 As an institution participating in Title IV Higher Education Act programs, Heartland Community College is required by federal law to disclose graduation and transfer-out information in compliance with the Student Right-to-Know Act.
 Information on program completions and transfer to other institutions by Heartland students is provided by the Illinois Community College Board (ICCB).

-A cohort of full-time, first-time degree/certificate seeking students was tracked by ICCB from fiscal year 2010 to fiscal year 2014.
+A cohort of full-time, first-time degree/certificate seeking students was tracked by ICCB from Fall 2011 through Summer 2014.
 The table below displays the graduation and transfer-out rates of Heartland's cohort and all Illinois community colleges.

 |All Illinois Community